 Metal-on-metal hips were developed to be more durable than traditional implants, which combine a ceramic or metal ball with a plastic socket.

 But recent experience suggests they may actually do worse, prompting the high-profile recall of one device made by Johnson & Johnson.

 Contact A Defective Hip Implant Attorney

 Our law firm investigates potential lawsuits for individuals who may have issues from the Smith & Nephew Zimmer Hip Recall.
 Contact our knowledgeable attorneys who will examine your unique situation.
-We are accessible online or by calling us at 618-307-4085 or toll free at 888-362-6890.

 We reserve the right to refer these cases out to co-counsel or may bring additional attorneys onto the case when we deem necessary.

 Get your free case review 24 hours a day.

 Fields marked with an * are required